 This article is intended to be your 3D Web first aid kit.
 Here we’re going to maintain the list of browsers which support WebGL and suggest solutions for resolving common problems around using this technology.

 WebGL (Web Graphics Library) is a technology for rendering interactive 3D graphics within web browsers.
 The most prominent feature of this technology is that it works out-of-the-box without the need to download and install any third party plug-ins.
 Well, it is supposed to just work – if it is not, read further.

-In 2011, the WebGL technology was standardized by the the Khronos consortium, the leading player of 3D graphics industry, and is now enabled by default in all major browsers.
+In 2011, the WebGL technology was standardized by the Khronos consortium, the leading player of the 3D graphics industry, and is now enabled by default in all major browsers.

 As it happens, not all browsers are created equal.
-Historically, WebGL was shipped by only two browser vendors, Mozilla and Google, while other vendor were reluctant to implement then state-of-the-art technology.
+Historically, WebGL was shipped by only two browser vendors, Mozilla and Google, while other vendors were reluctant to implement then state-of-the-art technology.
 Things drastically changed after Apple and, finally, Microsoft joined the 3D Web club.
 Today, almost all Internet traffic goes through WebGL-enabled client software, making this technology a robust and widespread foundation for delivering interactive 3D content to 4+ billion of users.

 Our rating of desktop and mobile browsers supporting WebGL looks as follows.

 - Google Chrome was the first browser that introduced 3D support back in 2011.
 Being the most popular user agent, it comes with the most advanced and fast WebGL implementation.
-Prefer using it for best experience with 3D web applications.
+Prefer using it for the best experience with 3D web applications.

 - Google Chrome Mobile which is now widespread across Android devices, also offers a good WebGL implementation.
 The only exception, however, is Chrome for iOS, which is restricted to having the same set of features as the iOS’ default Safari.
 So it does not make much sense to install it on iOS.